Brutal Software

 This maximizes semantic clarity, yields taxonomic clustering upon lexicographic ordering, preserves correspondence with domain ontology, and eliminates polysemy, homonymy, and ambiguity.
 That's a terse mouthful with precise meaning.
 Look up words you don't know!

-/* This is just an example, please avoid hardcoding this sort of information! */
+/* NOTE: This is just an example, please avoid hardcoding this sort of information! */

 enum {